 This fee accounts for currency fluctuations and stabilizes main leg costs in the short term.

 Carriers implement PSS during the shipping peak season (between July and October) to cover the increase in operational costs.
 This can greatly increase overall international shipping costs.

-You should know Preparing for peak season could mean booking with added lead time or paying for premium.
+Preparing for peak season could mean booking with added lead time or paying for premium.
 Learn more in our peak season import guide.

 Emergency Bunker Surcharge (EBS)

 The EBS is an add-on charge to the BAF covering fluctuations in fuel prices.
 The EBS may vary by carrier, shipping container type, and shipping route and will be included in freight quotes if applicable.